 You probably expected the first reason to be related to technology but no, it’s related to the market.
 Most SaaS businesses fail because they are simply not solving any existing problem.
 Others may be solving a problem that users do not want to be solved.

 The barriers to developing an app are at an all-time low.
 With sites like Guru, Elance and Freelancer, anyone can assemble a team from overseas and get an app coded for less than $1000.
 However, most founders find themselves in limbo after product development when they realize nobody seems to care about their app.

-Some companies start creating and marketing a product without first understanding market needs.
+Some companies start creating and marketing a product without the first understanding of market needs.
 Soon, those companies float away.